“Discover the World of Horse Riding in Southern Albania“

 Duration: 3 hours

-Recommended departure time for flights: Not earlier than 12:00 pm (midday)
+Recommended departure time for flights: Not earlier than 13:00 pm

 Transfers from Tirana can’t be organized, but it’s easy and affordable to reach Tirana Airport by bus.
 Buses run every hour from the center of Tirana (behind the opera palace).